Comment on page

 When working in host teams mistakes will automatically be widely visible.
 In order keep contribution levels up, corporate culture needs to celebrate failure as an opportunity for growth and learning.

-ST-0: Individuals and teams don't share neither successes nor failures for others to learn from.
+- ST-0: Individuals and teams do not share successes or failures for others to learn.

 Channels for Providing Feedback